stain/2022-fdo-paper/manuscript.md

 While triple-based knowledge representations were not new [doi:10.21954/ou.ro.0000f821], the main innovation of RDF was the use of global identifiers in the form of URIs[^4] as the primary identifier of the _subject_ (what the statement is about), _predicate_ (relation/attribute of the subject) and _object_ (what is pointed to).
 By using URIs not just for documents[^5], the Semantic Web builds a self-described system of types and properties, the meaning of a relation can be resolved by following its hyperlink to the definition within a _vocabulary_.

 [^4]: URIs [doi:10.17487/RFC3986] are generalized forms of URLs that include locator-less identifiers such as ISBN book numbers (URNs).
 The distinction between locator-full and locator-less identifiers have weakened in recent years [@{http://info-uri.info/}], for instance DOI identifiers now are commonly expressed with the prefix `https://doi.org/` rather than as URNs with `info:doi:` given that the URL/URN gap has been bridged by HTTP resolvers and the use of Persistent Identifiers (PIDs) [@doi:10.1093/nar/gkr1097].
+RDF 1.1 formats use Unicode to support IRIs [doi:10.17487/RFC3987], which extends URIs to include international characters and domain names.

 [^5] URIs can also identify _non-information resources_ for any kind of physical object (e.g. people), such identifiers can resolve with `303 See Other` redirections to a corresponding _information resources_ [doi:10.22028/D291-25086].